British Columbia Teachers' Federation: 2005 contract dispute

 The BCTF began a strike on October 7, 2005.
 It maintained that breaking the law for a just cause (having its collective bargaining rights limited and a contract imposed) was acceptable.
 Critics of the BCTF claimed that the job action set a bad example for the children they teach.
 The job action was illegal because teaching in British Columbia was considered an essential service and teachers were not allowed to strike.
 The BCTF, however, maintained that under the provisions of the Canadian Charter of Rights and Freedoms and the non-binding decisions of the United Nations International Labour Organization, education is not an essential service and it had the right to political protest.

 Following the strike action, the BCPSEA filed a complaint in the BC Supreme Court on October 6 to find the BCTF in contempt of court, and on October 9 Justice Brenda Brown declared the BCTF in contempt, ordering teachers to return to work October 11.

 On October 12, a small number of defiant teachers began crossing picket lines and returned to work.

 As a result of the continuing defiance of her court order, Justice Brenda Brown on October 13 ordered the BCTF to cease paying strike pay to its members or use its funds to prolong the strike.
-Regardless, the BCTF remained on the picket line.

 On October 17, the BC Federation of Labour spearheaded a major labour shutdown of the province's capital, Victoria.
 Termed a "Day of Protest" rather than a general strike, the city saw the vast majority of its public services crippled by labour action.
 The event culminated in a massive protest at the Legislature, where it was estimated that up to 20,000 people rallied.

 On the same day, Premier Gordon Campbell made his first public comments during the strike.
 He called on the BCTF to obey the law and said that the union has "made a complete mockery of the British Columbia Supreme Court."
 He reiterated his government's position that it would not negotiate with the BCTF while the BCTF was breaking the law.